ionous/tapestry/idl/jess.md

 * `Buckets and baskets are kinds of container.` in inform becomes two kinds: "Bucketss" and "basketss".
 The extra s isnt present with jess.

+Inform is looser with its article matching in some cases:

+*  `The the closed box called the Pandorica is open.` and `The a a a openable container called the vase is in the kitchen.` are valid in inform for reasons i don't entirely understand.

 # regarding traits there are a few patterns: